The effects of division

 If nothing is done within this period, the request is rejected (A90 (5) EPC).

-Section 5.5.
-Transformation of a divisional application into normal demand?
+Transformation of a divisional request into normal request?

 When filing a divisional application, it is not possible, after the filing, to "transform" the divisional application into a normal application (in particular if the divisional application violates the provisions of theA76 CBE) (C-IX 1.4 Guidelines).